UPPER BACK PAIN

 Mechanical pain in the upper back may be result from an injury or overstrain to the discs, spinal joints, muscles, ligaments, tendons or fascial connections through this region.
 It can also be related to the mechanics of breathing that lie close to this part of the spine.
 That is, the ribs which form joints with the upper back.

-The diaphragm muscle attaches to the lower part of the upper back, and lower back, and so can bear relation to issues here.
+According to the Chiropractic Bellevue WA, the diaphragm muscle attaches to the lower part of the upper back, and lower back, and so can bear relation to issues here.
 There are close relations too with the neck and shoulders, which means a problem here may reflect somewhere else, or vice versa.

 Nerves irritated in the upper back can cause radiations of pain, pins and needles, tingling or numbness.
 These symptoms can radiate to the shoulders, arms and adjacent spinal areas, as well as to the front of the torso.